 With oneworld priority standby, I keep a confirmed seat on my original flight while being on the list for an earlier flight.

-I’m given time to visit the service desk.
+I’m given a time to visit the service desk.
 Nope, the flight is still full.
 They advise me to come back when check-in closes.
 Still full.
 But they suggest I try again in 20 minutes once missed flight connections have been processed.
 Will I get a seat – and if I do, will my bag make it?
 I’m nervous.

 Ad – Scroll down to continue reading.Minimum spend, terms & conditions apply.